M-uch/IAC_RISCV32I_Team_23/F1_Test/README.md

 - This can be tuned by editing the initial loaded values of registers s4 (delay between LEDs) and s5 (fixed delay when all LEDs on) in the [F1 Program](<../Legacy Components/F1 Code/myprog/F1ProgramTest.s>).
 Then recompiling the program and inserting the machine code into [F1.mem](F1.mem).

 - The F1 Program assembly can be found in [F1 Code](<../Legacy Components/F1 Code>), which contains an commented version describing the process in detail, and the newer compiled version in "myprog".
-The two programs differ slightly in register use and use BNEs for unconditional branching instead of BEQs however should function exactly the same.
+The two programs differ slightly in register use and the latter uses BNEs for unconditional branching instead of BEQs however should function exactly the same.